Several Important Aspects of UAE Criminal Law Apply

 In the UAE, the criminal justice system is established on both Sharia law, which deals with serious crimes and personal status issues, and codified federal laws that address a wide variety of offenses.
 Criminal law has two primary sources:

-According to the UAE’s Penal Code, 3.
-Family law, inheritance, and criminal acts like thefts/adultery, or murder are particularly affected by Sharia principles.
-Some Islamic punishment involves the use of qisas (retribution) and diya (blood money).
+• Family law, inheritance, and criminal acts like thefts/adultery, or murder are particularly affected by Sharia principles.

 2. Types of Criminal Offenses.